Last reviewed: February 20, 2023

 - understanding who is an active user — and who has access to Jira but never goes in.

-In this article, we will focus on the second factor: reducing the impact of occasional users and inactive users on your license.
+At the end of this article, we will teach you how to proactively reduce the impact of occasional users and inactive users on your licensing.

 Preventing the move to a higher user tier